Spayker/spike-boost-client/README.md

 2) check if test Android device is attached: adb devices
 3) refresh cache in adb: adb shell am clear-debug-app
 4) run application: react-native run-android

+## Testing
+All tests are rotating around working with rest-end points.
+Last ones can be divided on couple groups:
+1) user auth
+2) music list setup
+3) start of training activity (gps must be enabled)
+4) sending of training data on server
+5) receiving of updated neural-network and further its applying